• Skip to primary navigation

 Gobo Salad (Burdock Root Salad with Mayonnaise)

-Gobo (Burdock root) is a staple root vegetable in Japan, and it makes a delicious salad when tossed with Japanese mayonnaise.
-The flavors of burdock root and mayonnaise complement each other incredibly well.
+Gobo (burdock root) is a staple root vegetable in Japan, and it makes a delicious salad when tossed with Japanese mayonnaise.
+Experience the perfect combination of gobo and mayonnaise with this Gobo Salad recipe.

 gobo-salad-1